ityouknow/awesome-docker/README.md

 ## Awesome  Docker

-Everything you need to know about interviews
+Everything you need to know about docker

 [参与贡献](https://github.com/ityouknow/awesome-docker/issues/new)